ali2key/pve-autotag/README.md

-# lxc-iptag
+# PVE-AUTOTAG

-lxc-iptag is a simple script to add ip tags to LXC containers.
+PVE-AUTOTAG is a simple script to add tags with meta data to LXCs/VMs in Proxmox VE.

 ![](./img/pve-lxc-iptag.png)